Song for Bob Dylan

-"Song for Bob Dylan" is a song written by English singer-songwriter David Bowie for his 1971 album Hunky Dory.
+"Song for Bob Dylan" is a song written by the English singer-songwriter David Bowie for his 1971 album Hunky Dory.
 The song references Bob Dylan's 1962 homage to Woody Guthrie, "Song to Woody".
 Yet while Dylan opens with "Hey, hey, Woody Guthrie, I wrote you a song," Bowie addresses Dylan by his birth name saying, "Now, hear this, Robert Zimmerman, I wrote a song for you."